kapok-lang/kapok/doc/guide/variable.md

 (some-namespace.some-inner-namespace.some-innermost-namespace.f)
 ```

-The dot-identifier could be used in namespace name, struct name and protocol name only.
-It's not allowed to be used as a variable or function because there is no hierarchy needed for them.
+Besides function calls, the dot-identifiers could be used in namespace names, struct names and protocol names.
+It's not allowed to be used as variable names or function names because there is no hierarchy needed for them.

 ### Binding and Pattern Matching

-The `let` form is a special form to define local bindings in Lisp.
-In kapok, it also supports pattern matching like Clojure.
+The `let` form is a special form to define local bindings in Kapok.
+It supports pattern matching in Clojure style.

 A local binding is a named reference which is lexically scoped to the extent of the let expression.
 It's also called local variable or locals.
 For example, this is a function in Python: